tristinb/tristinb.github.io/content/blog/polls/polls.md

 tags: [polls]
 ---

 Pollsters and journalists often present polling results as being correct to within a plus or minus three percentage points, with 95 percent confidence.
 However, we often see election results fall outside this three percentage point error.
 In the 2020 election, for example, polls missed by an average of [4.5 percentage points at the national level](https://aapor.org/wp-content/uploads/2022/11/Task-Force-on-2020-Pre-Election-Polling_Executive-Summary.pdf).
 This post explores where this additional polling error comes from and how we should interpret polls in light of this additional error.
-Since polls are surveys of respondents' vote preferences, I use the words polls and surveys synonymously.
+As a quick note, since polls are surveys of respondents' vote preferences, I use the words polls and surveys synonymously.

-## The 3 percent margin of error comes from sampling error
+## Sampling Error: The Plus or Minus 3 Percent

 If we assume a three percent margin of error and we see a poll that says 54 percent of the respondents prefer Hans to Franz then we can be 95 percent confident that the true proportion of the population as a whole that prefers Hans lies somewhere between 51 and 57 percent.
 The "95 percent confident" means that if we ran our poll a million times, we would only see a result less than 51 percent or greater than 57 in only 5 percent of these polls.